 If you are looking to make an investment in Augmented Reality, Remote Expertise is an excellent option.
 It’s a practical tool that can deliver value quickly to transform many areas of service delivery.
 Early adopters love the tech, so we saw many influential organizations deploy Remote Expertise in 2019.
 In conclusion, the market is accelerating in 2020 as competitive pressures require that companies deliver higher quality service to their customers.

-To see Help Lightning in action, schedule a live demo here.
+To see Help Lightning in action, schedule a free demo here.

 Gary York is CEO of Help Lightning and an enthusiast of Augmented Reality and emerging technologies.